Biosolids Master Plan

 - In the short and long terms, haul sludge from Wellesley WWTP and St. Jacobs WWTP to the New Hamburg WWTP for digestion and liquid biosolids storage;

-- In the short term (until 2012), haul Hespeler WWTP sludge to the Kitchener WWTP, and add to raw wastewater for co-thickening in the primary clarifiers;
+- In the short term (until about 2012), haul Hespeler WWTP sludge to the Kitchener WWTP, and add to raw wastewater for co-thickening in the primary clarifiers;

 Notice of Commencement